Merkoba/Harambe/README.md

 This is a word that is needed to be included in the URL.

+This is sent as the `pw` GET parameter.

 For example `site.com/list?pw=bigdrop`

 If `list_password` is `bigdrop`.